 “You can go home now.
 Please do not worry.
 It has been declared an accident.
 You’re free to leave.”

 Inside the hospital morgue, a body covered with a white cloth started stirring.
-Suddenly, Asmin uncovered herself and pushed the white cloth below her navel where she suddenly felt a jolt of pain.
+In a jolt Asmin uncovered herself and pushed the white cloth below her navel where she suddenly felt a sharp pain.
 The moment she touched her midriff and concentrated, the deep cut closed up, and was clean–as if it were never there.

 Asmin, finally feeling her strength getting back, sat upright and cured herself of all the cuts on her hands and forehead.
-Realizing where she was, she got off the bed and started looking around here and there and opened the door of the adjacent room in confusion.
+Now alarmed and alert, she realized where she was.
+She got off the bed and started looking around here and there and opened the door of the adjacent room in confusion.
 There she found a cloth and wiped her forehead and face in it.
 Suddenly, she heard someone’s footsteps and hid behind the room’s door.
-She suddenly heard a woman’s voice.
+She heard a woman’s voice.

 “Arey!
 Ward boy!
 Ward boy!
 That girl who was brought here about half an hour ago…where is she?!”